linaresmariano/tvd-parser/README.md

 Digital TV Parser
 ================================

 It's a digital television parser, implemented in Ruby.
-It allows you to filter a specific pid or view all services incoming in a PAT packet.
+It allows you to filter a specific PID (Program Identification) or view all the incoming services in a PAT (Program Association Table) package.

 Filter PIDs from .ts to .ts
 -------------------------